Housing benefit if you are pension age

 You have 1 month to provide your supporting evidence

-Tell the council if you face any problems with this.
+Tell the council if you have any problems.

-You should get your first housing benefit payment within 2 weeks of providing all the information the council needs to process your claim.
+You should get your first payment within 2 weeks of giving everything to the council.

 Will housing benefit cover the full rent?